jlamsens/opensysadmins/docs/howtos/factory-reset-cisco2960/index.md

 Following commands can be executed from within IOS or from within [ROMMON-mode](../access-cisco-device-rommon/index.md).

-## Erase startup configuration
+## Erase nvram contents

 === "Step1"
-    Check if the startup configuration is empty.
-If not, the file exists.
-In IOS the file is known as startup-config.
-In ROMMON, the file is config.text.
+    Check the nvram filesystem.
+If you saved the running configuration to the startup configuration, a configuration file known as `startup-config` will be present.
+It is possible that other files are there too.
+In ROMMON, the file is named `config.text`.
+Notice, you cannot access `nvram:` from ROMMON, but have to use the flash filesystem to get to that file (symbolic link).

-    ``` title='' hl_lines="5 12"
+    ``` title='' hl_lines="1 17"
     --- From IOS ---

-    Switch#dir nvram:startup-config
+    Switch#dir nvram:
-    Directory of nvram:/startup-config
+    Directory of nvram:/

-    62  -rw-        1349                    <no date>  startup-config
+        62  -rw-        1296                    <no date>  startup-config
+        63  ----           5                    <no date>  private-config
+        1   ----          35                    <no date>  persistent-data
+        2   -rw-           0                    <no date>  ifIndex-table
+        3   -rw-        1296                    <no date>  test2.txt
+        5   -rw-        1296                    <no date>  test1.txt

-    65536 bytes total (62082 bytes free)
+    65536 bytes total (58039 bytes free)
     Switch#

     --- From ROMMON ---
     switch: dir flash:
     Directory of flash:/

-       ...
+        2  -rwx  11832960  <date>               c2960-lanbasek9-mz.150-2.SE11.bin
-       11  -rwx  1362      <date>               config.text
+        3  -rwx  1296      <date>               config.text
-       ...
+        5  -rwx  5         <date>               private-config.text
+        6  -rwx  6168      <date>               multiple-fs

+    53701120 bytes available (11843072 bytes used)

+    switch:
     ```

 === "Step2"
-    If necessary, erase the file using "erase startup-config", "erase nvram:" or "write erase" from IOS.
-In ROMMON, use the delete command.
+    If you only want to erase all configuration files, use `erase startup-config`, `erase nvram:` or `write erase` from IOS.
+In ROMMON, use the `delete` command on the flash filesystem.

-    ``` title='' hl_lines="4"
+    ``` title='' hl_lines="1 9"
     --- From IOS ---
     Switch#erase startup-config
     Erasing the nvram filesystem will remove all configuration files!
 Continue? [confirm]
     [OK]
     Erase of nvram: complete
     Switch#

     --- From ROMMON ---
     switch: delete flash:config.text